fxbriol/fxbriol.github.io/_pages/about.md

 My research focuses on building statistical and machine learning methods which enable the use of large-scale models in the physical, environmental and engineering sciences.
 I focus on both foundational and computational problems.
 On the foundational side, I develop methods to merge large-scale models with data, focusing on robustness to model misspecification.
 On the computational side, I focus on algorithms which can make use of the structure of these complex models to vastly reduce the associated computational challenges.

+My work to date has been recognised through a Best Paper award at AISTATS, a Discussion Paper in the journal Statistical Science, an Amazon Research Award, and an honorary mention for the Savage Award amongst others.

 Prior to joining UCL, I did my undergraduate degree (MMORSE, 2010-2014) and PhD (2014-2018) at the University of Warwick, the latter as part of the joint centre for doctoral training between the departments of Statistics at Warwick and Oxford.
 I then spent a year as a postdoctoral researcher, first in the Department of Mathematics at Imperial College London, then in the Department of Engineering at the University of Cambridge.

 For more details on my work, see my [Publications](https://fxbriol.github.io/publications/) page or my [Google Scholar](https://scholar.google.co.uk/citations?user=yLBYtAwAAAAJ&hl=en) profile.
 Alternatively, you can catch me at one of my [Presentations](https://fxbriol.github.io/presentations/).
 If you are a student/postdoc interested in working with me, see also [this page](https://fxbriol.github.io/supervision/).